INTEGRATED SHOCK ABSORBER

 Initial contact

-As soon as weight is applied, the system begins to work.
+As soon as weight is applied, the mechanism begins to work.

 Part of the impact is already softened.